FAQs

 •Energy where the amount supplied does not exceed the domestic qualifying use de minimis limits.

-If you’re unsure if you qualify, feel free to give one of our experts a call, so you can better understand how you make your declaration.
+If you’re unsure if you qualify, feel free to give our team a call, so you can better understand how you make your declaration.